aotulana/selenium-java-docker/README.md

-# Automation Code Challenge
+# Selenium-RESTAssured-Docker

-This project contains submission for both Web and API Automation Challenges.
+This project contains both Web and API Automation.
 The Web Automation was implemented using Selenium v4 and RESTAssured for the API Automation.

 ## Setup